 Excessive Speeding cases are handled differently from County to County and Courthouse to Courthouse.
 Last week I had an Excessive Speeding case at the Rolling Meadows Courthouse in Cook County.
 I was able to speak to the prosecutor in the Courtroom and he reduced the ticket to a simple speeder with Court Supervision.
 Two days later, I had another Excessive Speeding case at the Addison Field Court in DuPage County.
 The prosecutor in the Courtroom could not even speak to me about resolving the case unless I spoke to her supervisor at the DuPage County State’s Attorney’s Office to get permission to have the Excessive Speeding ticket reduced to a simple speeding ticket.
 Since I have handled hundreds of cases like this.
 I knew what I had to do in advance of the court dates and was able to successfully resolve both of the cases quickly and successfully.

-James Dimeas is a nationally-recognized, award-winning, Excessive Speeding ticket lawyer.
-James Dimeas has been handling Excessive Speeding cases for over-26 years throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
+James Dimeas is a nationally-recognized, award-winning, Aggravated and Excessive Speeding lawyer.
+James Dimeas has been handling Aggravated or Excessive Speeding cases for over-27 years throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
 The National Trial Lawyers named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
 Expertise named James Dimeas a “Best Criminal Defense Lawyer in Chicago.”
 The American Society of Legal Advocates named James Dimeas a “Top 100 Criminal Defense Lawyer in the State of Illinois For the Year 2018 and 2019.”
 The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
-The National Academy of Criminal Defense Attorneys gave James Dimeas the “Top 10 Attorney Award for the State of Illinois.”
-Attorney and Practice Magazine gave James Dimeas the “Top 10 Criminal Defense Attorney Award for Illinois.”
-AVVO rates James Dimeas as “Superb”, a “Perfect 10”, the highest rating possible for any Excessive Speeding attorney in the United States.
+The National Academy of Criminal Defense Attorneys gave James Dimeas its “Top 10 Attorney Award for the State of Illinois.”
+Attorney and Practice Magazine gave James Dimeas its “Top 10 Criminal Defense Attorney Award for Illinois.”
+AVVO rates James Dimeas as “Superb”, a “Perfect 10”, the highest rating possible for any Aggravated or Excessive Speeding attorney in the United States.